How Much Does Whole Life Insurance Cost? (2026 Rates)

 What happens if I stop paying whole life premiums?

-Whole life insurance rates shift significantly across age, health and coverage amount.
-Thousands of quotes were gathered across multiple demographics to map how insurers price policies for different applicants.
+Whole life insurance rates shift across age, health and coverage amount.
+We gathered thousands of quotes across multiple demographics to map how insurers price policies for different applicants.

 • Age: 40 years old